Scope Best Practices

 ---|---|

-order | Full information about orders, which perhaps not many clients should have access to |
+order | Full information about orders. |

-order:item | Information about items within an order |
+order:item | Information about items within an order. |

-order:shipping:address | Information on where the order will be shipped |
+order:shipping:address | Information about where to deliver orders. |

-Use Least Privilege Scopes
+Use Least-Privilege Scopes

 Design clients so that they only have access to the data they need, and limit the scope to read-only access when write access is not needed.
-One possible convention is to make read-only access the default and then add a 'write' suffix when higher privilege is needed:
+One possible convention is to make read-only access the default and then add a write

 Scope | Access Granted |